 The second stage of the task is layering.
 By moving the money around, the true source of the dirty money can be confused and hidden.
 Depositing it into different bank accounts, investing it into different businesses, or making property investments can make the money extremely hard to trace over time.
 Finally is the last stage, integration.
 This is the last stage of the money layering where they make a deposit into a bank.
 Even if the money is traced, it will appear to have come from a legitimate bank investment or some other honest source.

 The government takes crimes of money laundering very seriously as it is crucial in keeping organized crime and terrorist activities alive.
 By cutting off the source of their funding, they are essentially cutting off their entire operation.
 If you were accused of this offense, the penalties you could be facing are extremely harsh.
-In order to avoid having your reputation ruined and your freedom taken away, you need a skilled Columbus criminal lawyer on your side throughout the entire situation.
+In order to avoid having your reputation ruined and your freedom taken away, you need a skilled criminal lawyer on your side throughout the entire situation.
 We have years of experience in this area of law and will do everything in our power to protect your best interests.
-We also offer a free case evaluation so that you can learn exactly how we could handle your case.
+We also offer a free initial consultation so that you can learn exactly how we could handle your case.